jedcn/reveal-ck/README.md

 contains the slide content I am presenting and there's minimal markup.

-HAML isn't the most readable thing (say, compared to markdown), but it is decent and sharing or reviewing something like ```slides.haml``` is easier than reviewing the final presentation:
+HAML isn't the most readable thing (say, compared to markdown), but it is decent, and sharing or reviewing something like ```slides.haml``` is easier than reviewing the final presentation:

 * If you look at the presentation in a browser, you can't scan all of the slides at once.
 You need to visit them.
 If you're looking at